jamesrwhite/minicron/README.md

   > **It is not recommended that you allow your minicron host to be accessible via the public internet!**

 Obviously without authentication anyone who knew the address of your minicron host would be able to set up a potentialyl malicious job on one of your servers!
-Future versions may be secure enough to expose publically but personally I still would not recommend it, minicron is designed to be an internal tool and should be behind a firewall that only allows connections from an internal network and/or a VPN.
+Future versions may be secure enough to expose publicly but personally I still would not recommend it, minicron is designed to be an internal tool and should be behind a firewall that only allows connections from an internal network and/or a VPN.

 Documentation